chrisgoringe/Custom-classifier-training/readme.md

 ```

 Use Task Manager to see if you are using shared GPU memory instead of just dedicated - if so, reduce batch size etc.

+## Pretrained models

+This script is for customising pretrained models (`base_model` in the configuration).
+It's been tested with `google/vit-base-patch16-224-in21k` and `google/efficientnet-b5` and should work with the other efficientnets (b0...b7 in increasing size and complexity) and ViT architectures.

+It might well work with any transformers based model.
+If it fails, the most likely issue will be that you need to add a new ImageProcessor class in `_get_feature_extractor` in `src/prediction.py`.
+Please report successes or failures in the GitHub issues!

 ## Use or share your model